 b.
 Abdominal symptoms and an elevated CA125

-Please include CA125, FBC, Ferritin, LFT, Renal, and if under the age of 40 please also include LDH, B-HCG and aFP.
+Please include CA125, FBC, Ferritin, LFT, Renal, and ideally if under the age of 40 please also include LDH, B-HCG and aFP.

 Endometrial cancer

-a. women with an intact uterus with post-menopausal bleeding (unexplained vaginal bleeding more than 12 months after menstruation has stopped because of the menopause)
+Not taking HRT - women with an intact uterus with post-menopausal bleeding (unexplained vaginal bleeding more than 12 months after menstruation has stopped because of the menopause)

 Taking HRT - unscheduled bleeding with concern of endometrial cancer:

-g.
 Other unscheduled bleeding on HRT with GP cancer concern (outside of guidelines)

 Cervical cancer